dmitrii-t/aws-starter-comprehend/README.md

 # AWS Starter Comprehend
-The project is a serverless application which utilizes S3, Lambda, Kinesis Data Streams, Comprehend, Elasticsearch and Cloud Development Kit to handle text file, stream lines from that file to Kinesis data stream, complete sentiment analysis for each line with Comprehend and persist the results to Elasticsearch for further analysis.
+The project is a serverless application which utilizes Lambda, Kinesis, API Gateway, Comprehend, Elasticsearch, Cloud Development Kit and CloudFormation to handle manually entered text lines, stream them to Kinesis to complete sentiment analysis over each line with AWS Comprehend and persist the line and it's sentiment to Elasticsearch for further aggregation.

 # Useful commands